s341507/data2410-portfolio2/docs/rapport.md

 sudo apt-get install -y docker-compose
 ```

 We used the auto generated docker files to set up the docker containers, but we made some minor adjustments by setting the environment variables for these files before they were generated.
 The environment variables were created outside the `docker-compose.yml` file, but later references in the file.
 We created external volumes to make it possible to edit the internal volume files from outside the docker containers via the docker volume functionality.
 This was possible because the volume files outside the docker containers are synchronized with the volume files we mapped them to inside the docker containers.
 The `docs` volume was used to get the .sql file to create the server.
 Setting up volumes for outside access made debugging easier while working on the project.
-For example we utilized this setup to verify if the environment variables in the `docker-compose.yml` file were correctly written in the `zabbix_server.conf` config file, while remaining outside the docker container containing the Zabbix Server.
+E.g. we utilized this setup to verify if the environment variables in the `docker-compose.yml` file were correctly written in the `zabbix_server.conf` config file, while remaining outside the docker container containing the Zabbix Server.

 The following block of code describes how we set up the volumes according to the description above.